Table of Contents

 How to mitigate risks and side effects

-One of the most important ways to mitigate the risks of using magic mushroom pills is to avoid substance abuse.
-Substance abuse can lead to an increased risk of negative experiences, such as frightening hallucinations and psychological distress.
-Johns Hopkins University, a leading institution in psychedelic research, advises that individuals with a history of substance abuse or mental health conditions should not use magic mushrooms.
+One crucial measure to mitigate the risks associated with magic mushroom pills is to avoid substance abuse.
+Substance abuse can heighten the chances of encountering negative effects, including unsettling hallucinations and psychological distress.
+Health Canada, along with Johns Hopkins University, a renowned institution in psychedelic research, advises individuals with a history of substance abuse or mental health conditions to refrain from using magic mushrooms.

 It is also important to be aware of the potency of certain mushrooms.
 Some mushrooms contain higher levels of psilocybin, the psychoactive compound found in magic mushrooms, than others.
 In Central America, for example, certain mushrooms have been found to contain levels of psilocybin up to six times higher than those found in North America.
 Therefore, it is essential to source mushrooms from a reputable supplier and to start with a low dose to gauge their potency.